stevemclaugh/csv-flask/README.md

      *your_domain*/tag/collaboration/

-#### Uncomment and run this command to start the Apache server again (or just reboot server and it will launch by default).
+#### If you want to restart the Apache server, run this command (or just reboot server and it will launch by default).

-     #/etc/init.d/apache2 start
+     /etc/init.d/apache2 start